neilg63/string-patterns/README.md

 In case-insensitive mode the non-capturing **/(?i)/** flag is prepended automatically, but omitted if you add another non-capturing group at the start of your regular expression.
 In every other way, the pattern-prefixed methods behave like *re.is_match*, *re.replace_all*, *re.find* and *re.capture_iter* methods in the Regex crate.
 String-patterns unleashes most of the core functionality of the Regex crate, on which it depends, to cover most common use cases in text processing and to act as a building block for specific validators (e.g. email validation) and text transformers.

 Most *match* methods will work on *&str* and *String*, while replacement methods are only implemented for *owned strings*.
-Likewise, match methods are implemented for arrays and vectors of strings, while replacement methods are only implemented for vectors of *owned strings*.
+Likewise, match methods are implemented for arrays and vectors of strings or *string slices*, while replacement methods are only implemented for vectors of *owned strings*.
 The traits may be implemented for structs or tuples with a string field.

 ##### Regular expression match in standard Rust with the Regex library
 ```rust